 The South Dakota Space Grant Consortium (SDSGC) comprises Institutional members and affiliate members.
-The SD School of Mines and Technology is the lead institution; other institutional members are South Dakota State University, Augustana College, Journey Museum, Discovery Center and the United States Geological Survey EROS Data Center.
+The South Dakota School of Mines and Technology is the lead institution; other institutional members are South Dakota State University, Augustana University, Journey Museum, Discovery Center and the United States Geological Survey EROS Data Center.
 The consortium’s affiliate network also includes public, private, and tribal universities; informal science centers; industry partners; and state and federal government agencies such as the Sanford Laboratory at the former Homestake Mine.

 SDSGC was established March 1, 1991 by a NASA Capability Enhancement Grant.
 There are 52 Space Grant Consortia across the country.